hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

   }
   ```

-- The permission token that grants the permission to set key-value in user metadata needs the `account_id` parameter of type `Id`:
+- By contrast, the permission token that grants the permission to set keys to values in user _metadata_ needs the `account_id` parameter of type `Id`:

   ```json
   "params": {